 - Lowering the chance of developing stomach ulcers and protecting the stomach lining from damage

 5. Shiitake Mushroom (Lentinula edodes) - The Heart's Ally

-Even if you’re completely unfamiliar with medicinal mushrooms, there’s a good chance you’ll have heard of shiitake mushrooms (lentinula edodes) as they’re a common ingredient in Asian cooking.
+Even if you’re completely unfamiliar with medicinal mushrooms, there’s a good chance you’ll have heard of shiitake mushrooms (Lentinula edodes) as they’re a common ingredient in Asian cooking.

-This mushroom was originally harvested in the wild in China during the Ming Dynasty, but before long, the Japanese figured out an efficient way to grow them on logs.
+This mushroom was originally harvested in the wild in China during the Ming Dynasty, but before long, the Japanese herbalists figured out an efficient way to grow them on logs.
 After this discovery, people who wanted their villages to become prestigious and affluent would cultivate shiitake mushrooms on logs to attract Buddhist monks.

-Considered to be an Elixir of Life by Japanese elders, shiitake mushrooms are brimming with nutritionally-beneficial minerals, vitamins and aminos acids.
+Considered to be an 'Elixir of Life' by Japanese elders, shiitake mushrooms are brimming with nutritionally-beneficial minerals, vitamins and amino acids.
 These important building blocks boost health and longevity, as well as greatly improving blood circulation, toning the heart and protecting the liver.
-A truly vigorous superfood, the shiitake mushroom has also been proven to:
+A truly vigorous superfood, the shiitake mushroom has also been indicated to:

 - Offer protection against inflammation